kfractal/envytools/rnndb/normalize/README.md

 This tool reads rnndb's XML database beginning with the root file "root.xml".
 The intent then is to merge the hwref information from NVIDIA into rnndb.

-Qt >= 5.x should be installed in order to buid and run (tested with 5.5).
+Qt >= 5.x should be installed in order to build and run (tested with 5.5).
 With that in mind, to build:

     qmake normalize.pro
     make <-j*>

 Run from the rnndb dir (..) so that "root.xml" is in the current directory.

     normalize/normalize_rnndb

 As of latest check-in it should produce output along the lines of